Quick View of What You'll Find on This Page

 Some items are recyclable but only accepted at specific locations or specific times of the year.
 If you can’t visit the recycling centres or wait for a donation window, a craft project might be your best solution.

-While there are ways to recycle tires, they aren’t allowed in most council recycling bins.
+While there are ways to recycle old tyres, they aren’t allowed in most council recycling bins.
 But they can be upcycled, particularly for outdoor projects.

-A tire swing hanging on a tree is a classic example of repurposing a used tire.
-But painting tires in bright colours and then upcycling them into ‘raised’ garden beds is also a fun way to add a bit of fun to your garden.
+Painting tyres in bright colours and then upcycling them into ‘raised’ garden beds is also a fun way to add a bit of colour to your garden.

 CDs

 As the world of music goes digital, older forms of music get left behind.
 CDs and their plastic cases are only sometimes allowed in recycling bins.
-And while donating to a thrift store is an option, so is a craft project.
+While donating to a thrift store is an option, so is donating to a craft project.

-The iridescent nature of CDs makes them attractive for mosaic-style projects.
-Shimmery mirrored birdbaths, planters, and holiday ornaments can be made with broken CDs.
-And the cases can be refurbished into picture frames and even gift boxes for cards and cash.
+Broken CDs can be used to make shimmery mirrored birdbaths, planters, and Christmas decorations.
+The cases can also be refurbished into picture frames and even gift boxes for cards and cash.

 Single-Serve Coffee Pods